nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 ## Wrapping up

-Through clever behaviour parametrization we're cane reuse a bunch of logic and thus are able to write powerful yet configurable components for displaying any kind of data.
+Through clever behaviour parametrization we can reuse a bunch of logic and thus are able to write powerful yet configurable components for displaying any kind of data.
 Our extension of the Material datasource allows us to perform pagination, sorting and querying of remote data in just a couple of lines.

 Here's the full example on StackBlitz.
 I've also included a functional version of the datasource omitting the need for classes.